yumium/tech_notes/C++/A gentle introduction to C++.md

 Abstract base classes contain at least one pure virtual function (a virtual function with no definition).

 Abstract base classes can only be used as a base class to inherit from.
 It cannot be instantiated directly.
+All derivations must implement all pure virtual functions.

 ```c++
 #include <iostream>